 IDP after Brexit and driving in the EU after Brexit

-This article was written when the details of Brexit were not final.
-If there is a 'no deal' situation, then you will need an IDP when driving in Europe.
-Because the current mutual recognition will end.
-This will mean that an addition of 7 million IDPs will be required in the first year and probably every year after.
-So it is possible that a lot of things will change after Brexit.
+The formal leaving date is yet to be If the UK leaves the EU without a deal on 31 October 2019, you might need an IDP to drive in all EU and European Economic Area (EEA) countries, apart from Ireland.
+This will mean that an additional 7 million IDPs will be required in the first year and probably every year after, so it is possible that a lot of things will change after Brexit.

 FAQs about the IDP

-- An international drivers permit is not a valid drivers license in your home country.
-And when driving abroad, you always need both, your first drivers' license and the International drivers permit
+- An international driver’s permit is not a valid driver’s licence in your home country.
+When driving abroad, you always need both your original driver's licence and the International Driver’s Permit.

-- You can not get an IDP if you have only a provisional license (unless you just passed your test, in this case, you can apply using your test pass certificate that is valid for two years)
+- You cannot get an IDP if you have only a provisional licence (unless you’ve just passed your test, in which case you can apply using your test pass certificate that is valid for two years).

-- You can't apply more than three months before you travel
+- You can't apply more than three months before your planned travel dates.

-- An IDP can have a starting date before your application date (aka it can't be backdated)
+- An IDP can’t have a starting date before your application date (i.e., it can't be backdated).

-- You need to make sure that all the information on your driver's license is correct and that it matches the data on your home drivers license, otherwise you can have trouble with the local police
+- You need to make sure that all the information on your driver's licence is correct and that it matches the data on your home driver’s license; otherwise you may have trouble with the local police.

-- If taking up residence or employment, or traveling for a reason other than tourism, find out about your personal position before relying on an IDP.
+- An IDP will cover you for tourism purposes, but if you are taking up residence or planning to drive for employment purposes you will need to find out about your personal circumstances before relying on an IDP.

-- When hiring a car abroad, remember that license requirements worldwide do vary.
-If you’re making an advance reservation in the UK, ask the company concerned to confirm the driving license requirements of the countries you’re visiting.
-Without this info, consider an IDP as a precautionary measure, especially if traveling outside of Europe.
+- When hiring a car abroad, remember that licence requirements worldwide do vary.
+If you’re making an advance reservation in the UK, ask the relevant company to confirm the driving licence requirements of the countries you’re visiting.
+Even if you don’t have this info, however, consider an IDP a precautionary measure, especially if travelling outside of Europe.

-In general, this can be a major offense, comparable to driving without a valid drivers license.
-This means that you should really be sure that you do not need one and that your own drivers' license will be valid in the country that you will drive in.
+In general, this is a major offence comparable to driving without a valid driver’s licence.
+This means that you should really make sure that you do not need one and that your own driver's licence will be valid in the country that you plan to drive in.

-You should also keep your IDL on you at all times.
-Don't leave your documents in your hotel or Airbnb, you should have it with you and be ready to show it to the authorities if you get stopped.
-But, the bests thing for you is, that a police officer is satisfied with your original drivers' license, so when asked, present your original drivers' license and show your IDL only when asked specifically.
+You should also keep your IDP on you at all times.
+Don't leave your documents in your hotel or Airbnb.
+You should have it with you and be ready to show it to the authorities if you get stopped.
+However, keep in mind that some police officers may be satisfied with just your original driver’s licence, so when asked, present that first and only show your IDP when you’ve been specifically asked to do so.